How to DJ with SPotify

 The obvious question here is the legality of doing this with Spotify’s music library.
 It goes against their terms and conditions so if they discovered you were doing this your account could be closed.
 It’s unclear how Spotify could detect this though so you may well keep your account.

 To be clear you are still downloading copyrighted music that is against Spotify’s terms of service, so for legal reasons I don’t recommend this approach for professional DJs.
 There are other streaming services like Tidal and Soundcloud that do stream directly to DJ software so it might be advisable to check those out too.
-Check out Sidify Music Converter and make up your own mind.
+Check out Tunespat Music Converter and make up your own mind.

 Another issue you are going to need to consider is just how reliable Spotify actually is.
 There are a number of potential issues that could result from using a streaming service to get your music for a live set.